glisco/ractive_chart/README.md

 # ractive_chart
 A basic reactive cartesian chart, in the form of a Ractive.js component.
+Data can be added to the active dataset by clicking on the chart canvas, double clicking on a point deletes the point, dragging a point moves the point.
+Datasets are dynamically sorted in respect to the x value.

 See html/example.html to see how to interact with datasets.

 The following simply creates a clickable only chart with 2 datasets: